 5- Breast tenderness, delayed or irregular menstruation, nausea, lower abdominal ache, vomiting, headache are some of the side effects.

-6- One must consult doctor before taking contraceptive i-pill who is allergic to Levonorgestrel (contraceptive pills).
+6- One must consult the doctor before taking contraceptive i-pill who is allergic to Levonorgestrel (contraceptive pills).

 7- These i-pills are used as an emergency contraceptive method.
 It should not be used regularly and is unhealthy if taken more than twice in a month.

-9- They are hormonal pills and its regular use can leads to severe menstrual problems or can even damage ovaries.
+9- They are hormonal pills and its regular use can lead to severe menstrual problems or can even damage ovaries.

-10- According to research of ISARC, these pills can reduce sexual interest, leads to skin allergies and prepone menstruation in some women.
-Some women complained about relentless headache due to hormonal imbalance.
+10- According to the research of ISARC, these pills can reduce sexual interest, leads to skin allergies and prepone menstruation in some women.
+Some women complained about a relentless headache due to hormonal imbalance.

 11- Vaginal discharge experiences discharge while taking i-pill.
 It can range from increase to decrease in vaginal lubrication, change in the discharge nature and affecting the sexual intercourse.
 Seek medical help if you find any alteration in vaginal discharge.